tahminator/wezterm/README.md

 The main purpose of the repository is so that I can simply clone my config anywhere and get to work as needed, but feel free to look around!

+## Requirements

+1. You are going to need Monocraft, more specifically the Nerd Font.
+You can just Google and find it.

 ## Instructions

 - ### MacOS